AlgoManiacZ/.github/profile/README.md

-### Steps to join The Design and Code Github Organization:
+### Steps to join The AlgoManiacZ Github Organization:

 > 1. Go to the issues tab [here](https://github.com/AlgoManiacZ/support/issues).
 >